 Defining of the principles and data process will be done by the new law, and will see the devolvement of a new Data Protection Authority (ANPD) which will oversee and enforce data protection laws across Brazil.

 Who does the LGPD apply to?

 This means, even if your company is not located in Brazil, but processes the data of Brazilian people, you are obligated to comply with the LGPD.

 The requirements in the LGPD cover the collection, processing, use and storage of personal data regardless of its online or offline form.

-Therefore, if you have a Brazilian version of your website, or targets Brazilian visitors and customers, the LGPD applies to your business.
+Therefore, if you have a Brazilian version of your website, or target Brazilian visitors and customers, the LGPD applies to your business.

 What is personal data under the LGPD?

 The definition of personal data in the LGPD is very similar to the definition in the GDPR.
 The LGPD states that personal data can be any data that by itself or combined with other data can identify a natural person.